vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather.md

 <img src="images_kleenex/kleenex_colored_presentation.png" alt="" width="400px">

 Check out my [dedicated page](homeassistant_hacs_kleenex) about this integration for more cards with multi day forecast.
-And graphs with details different types of pollen per type of trees.
+And graphs with details on different types of pollen per type of tree.

 ---
 ## Lightning and thunderstorm